michaelbZA/my-website/content/posts/fc-series/05-beyond-traditional-budgeting-rolling-forecasts.md

 The right tools can significantly streamline the rolling forecast process.
 Options include:

 1. **Purpose-built planning software** - Solutions like Adaptive Insights, Anaplan, or Prophix
-2. **Business intelligence tools** - Power BI, Tableau, or QlikView for visualization
+2. **Business intelligence tools** - Power BI, Tableau, or QlikView for visualisation
 3. **Enhanced spreadsheet models** - More sophisticated Excel models with proper controls
 4. **Cloud-based collaboration platforms** - Enabling distributed teams to collaborate effectively

-## Self-Assessment: Is Your Organization Ready?
+## Self-Assessment: Is Your Organisation Ready?

-Rate your organization on these dimensions from 1 (strongly disagree) to 5 (strongly agree):
+Rate your organisation on these dimensions from 1 (strongly disagree) to 5 (strongly agree):

 1. Our current budgeting process adds significant value to decision-making
 2. Our budgets remain relevant throughout the year
 3. Our budgeting process takes less than 4 weeks from start to finish
 4. Business managers view budgeting as a valuable exercise rather than a burden
 5. Our budgets support rather than hinder agile decision-making
-6. Our organization could respond quickly to a major market disruption
+6. Our organisation could respond quickly to a major market disruption
 7. We regularly forecast beyond the current financial year
 8. Our forecasts focus on key business drivers rather than detailed line items
 9. Senior leaders would support significant changes to our budgeting process